Skip to Content

 A visualization of how big blind zones can lead to pedestrian deaths.

-Those fatal differences are the result of simple design changes, like higher hood heights that drivers can't see over, thicker "A pillars" on either side of a windshield, and larger side mirrors that obscure motorists' views of the front corners of their vehicles — and the people standing just beyond them.
+Those fatal differences are the result of simple design changes, like higher hood heights that drivers can't see over, thicker "A pillars" on either side of a windshield, and larger side mirrors that obscure motorists' views of the front corners of their vehicles — and the people who might be walking just beyond them.

 Worse, those design elements are common on many vehicles beyond the six best-sellers the researchers were able to study, particularly when it comes to SUVs — which researchers fear could mean these results are just the tip of the iceberg.